Bible Verses for Farmers: Strength for Seasons of Work and Waiting

 “Let us not grow weary of doing good, for in due season we will reap, if we do not give up.”– Galatians 6:9 (ESV)

 Fieldwork often asks for grit when results lag behind effort.
-This verse keeps the long view, encouraging endurance to keep going with a future promise of fruit.
+This verse keeps the long view, encouraging you to keep going with the promise of future fruit.

 “Be patient, therefore, brothers and sisters, until the coming of the Lord.
 See how the farmer waits for the precious fruit of the earth…”– James 5:7 (ESV)

 James lifts the farmer as a living parable of patience.
-Waiting is not idle; it is attentive and hopeful, trusting the early and late rains.
+Waiting is attentive and hopeful, a time to trust in the early and late rains.

 “Whoever works his land will have plenty of bread, but he who follows worthless pursuits lacks sense.”– Proverbs 12:11 (ESV)